AnimeshShaw/MathExpressionParser/README.md

 Type help, description, usage for assistence and exit to leave.

-Usage :Type any mathematical expression with the functionsstated above in the description example : sin(2*x)*cos(x)
+Usage :Type any mathematical expression with the functions stated above in the description example : sin(2*x)*cos(x)